 Related parties represent ICC Members, Directors and key management personnel of the ICC Group.

-Significant member balances are disclosed in notes 10a, 10b and 15 to these consolidated financial statements.
-Other than as stated below, none of the Non-Executive Directors received any remuneration except for the reimbursement of expenses incurred in connection with ICC meeting/events.
+a.
+Significant member balances are disclosed in notes 10a, 10b, 15 and 16 to these consolidated financial statements.

-The Group has incurred costs amounting to USD 58.39 million (2018: USD 5.36 million) towards the host fees, member participation fees and team prize money relating to the ICC Commercial and Other Events.
+b.
+The Group has incurred costs amounting to USD 6.47 million (2019: USD 58.39 million) towards the host fees, member participation fees and team prize money relating to the ICC Commercial and Other Events.
 Such costs are included within the costs relating to ICC Events (Note 4).

 The other significant transactions with related parties are as follows: